На русском языке

 Thermodynamic potentials

-To calculate the energy functions in thermodynamics such physical quantities are used as pressure ~P, volume ~V, absolute temperature ~T, heat capacity ~C, mass ~M, amount of substance ~N. These quantities can be well measured, in contrast to entropy ~S, chemical potential ~\mu , amount of heat ~Q, which are characteristic of the substance.
+To calculate the energy functions in thermodynamics such physical quantities are used as pressure ~P, volume ~V, absolute temperature ~T, heat capacity ~C, mass ~M, amount of substance ~N. These quantities can be well measured, in contrast to entropy ~S, chemical potential ~\mu , amount of heat ~Q, which are characteristic of substance.
 Internal energy ~U and its increment ~dU for multiphase substance in a quasi-static process are given by:

 ~U= \int ( T dS - P dV + \sum_i \mu_i dN_i + \delta A'),